VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 Step 4: Ongoing Case Management

-VA case managers will still be helping veterans and their families even if they
+VA case managers will still be helping veterans and their families even if

-maintain long-term stability.
+to maintain long-term stability.

-Although the VASH Program application procedure is intended to be simple,
+Although the VASH Program application procedure is intended to be

-are fulfilled.
+documentation and criteria are fulfilled.

 Conclusion